-As you write and edit your posts and pages on WordPress.com, the changes you make are automatically saved every 2 minutes.
-In the lower right corner of the editor, you’ll see a notification of when the entry was last saved to the database.
+As you write and edit your posts and pages on WordPress.com, the changes you make are automatically saved every few seconds.
+In the Publish Module at the top left of the editor, you’ll see when the entry was last saved and can click Save to force the editor to save.

 Autosave on Published Content